 In 2013 the completion of the state-of-the-art Edwin & Jeanne Woods Animal Care Complex, located at 1687 West Stowell Road, Santa Maria, California 93458, became a reality.
 Providing shelter for animals in crisis, rescue efforts, expert veterinary care and a pet food pantry for dogs and cats in need helps thousands of animals each year.
 Santa Maria Valley Humane Society relies entirely on support from the communities that we serve.

-Rescue: Serving the Central California Coastal counties of San Luis Obispo, Santa Barbara, and Ventura, the Santa Maria Valley Humane Society rescues dogs and cats at risk from euthanasia in area animal shelters.
+Rescue: Serving Santa Barbara County, the Santa Maria Valley Humane Society rescues dogs and cats at risk from euthanasia in area animal shelters.
 Our organization also serves as safe refuge for animals in crisis when their human families can no longer provide them a home.

 Animal Shelter: Our shelter serves as a learning center for the community as our state-of-the-art facility is a pleasant, friendly, quiet place for people to go to see animal interactions and positive behaviors modeled in the daily routines.
 Every dog and cat in the care of Santa Maria Valley Humane Society learns basic manners, housetraining, and social skills to become a successful new family member.
 It is not uncommon for as many as 100 animals per night to seek refuge and safety in our shelter.